specgit guides

 Why Notion and Google Docs break the loop

 A spec in Notion or Docs starts drifting the moment engineering picks up the work.
 Engineers read it once, build from the ticket, and never come back; changes made during implementation never flow into the doc; and six months later the spec describes a product that no longer exists.
 The doc app has its own permissions, its own search, and its own graveyard of stale pages — all disconnected from where the product is actually decided.
 On the blog: why specs go stale and a fair Notion vs GitHub comparison.
+If Notion is the incumbent you are actually trying to replace, there is a longer rundown of Notion alternatives for product docs.

 Shared-drive UX on the repo